Surprise! The little dot on the pregnancy test glows with the joyous news. You are pregnant.

 Is there a possibility of reversing menopause?

 Research is still being undertaken in regards to whether there is a possibility to reverse the process of menopause or not.
 Generally, it is widely agreed by many researchers that menopause is not reversible.
-However there some claims by a study that uses (PRP), Platelet Rich Plasma, to heal and rejuvenate the ovaries that had ceased to produce eggs.
+However there are some claims by a study that uses (PRP), Platelet Rich Plasma, to heal and rejuvenate the ovaries that had ceased to produce eggs.
 More studies with high reproducibility are still needed to back up the study.

 Women that reach menopause cannot produce eggs from their ovaries; therefore, they cannot get pregnant naturally.
 However, women who would like to have a baby during menopause can opt to use IVF, an assistive reproductive technology, to get pregnant.
 But it is important to note that IVF has many challenges and possible complications.